When someone asks how much money they should save each month, I throw them a curveball reply:

 Retirement is the ultimate long-term savings goal.

 You should consider saving 10 - 15% of your income for retirement.
 Sound daunting?
 Don't worry: your employer match, if you have one, counts.
 If you save 5% of your income and your boss matches another 5%, you've accomplished a 10% savings rate.
+Our online tools can help you calculate your needs for retirement and other financial goals.

 How can you save such a large sum?
 First, calculate your monthly cost-of-living.
 Assume that if you lose your job, you'll sacrifice luxuries such as pedicures or your premium cable TV package.
 How much do you need to survive?